 Trustees contributed more than $420,000 of personal gifts to this effort while faculty, staff, and administration made gifts totaling more than $80,000.
 Dr. Frederick Hutchinson, President Emeritus of the University of Maine and alumnus of the class of 1948, served as chairman of the campaign.
 The campaign successfully concluded in 2001 having raised more than $2.4 million.
 This capital campaign effort expanded the kitchen and created a new dining hall, the Pride Manufacturing Student Center, the Philpot Multimedia Computer Lab, two new foreign language rooms, the Eberstein Art Center, and the Ames Consumer and Family Science Lab.
 It also provided new windows to the main academic building, expanded and upgraded the locker room facilities, and built a new 400-meter, 8-lane competition track.

 In the near future, the Trustees are looking to increase the endowment from its current $3.8 million to $12-15 million in order to protect the future of Foxcroft Academy.

-194 years since its founding, Foxcroft Academy exists as one of only nine remaining (from an original 122) private academies that serves the public trust as part of its mission.
-Today Foxcroft Academy is proud to have an enrollment of more than 450 day and boarding students from 16 Maine communities and up to 15 different nations.
-Students at Foxcroft Academy can choose from more than 150 different course offerings.
+194 years since its founding, Foxcroft Academy exists as one of only nine remaining (from an original 122) private academies that serve the public trust as part of its mission.
+Today Foxcroft Academy is proud to have an enrollment of more than 450 day and boarding students from 16 Maine communities and over 20 different nations.
+Students at Foxcroft Academy can choose from more than 150 different course offerings, including college prep, AP, IB, and more.
 This extensive curriculum represents the core liberal arts requirements, college preparatory courses, advanced placement courses, vocational/technical courses, and a newly-added alternative education program.